-Aims and intended outcomes
+Aims and outcomes

-The national discussion will aim to:
+The national discussion aimed to:

-- seek views on the need for, and purpose of, a Tourism Tax in Scotland, in the context of current challenges and future opportunities for supporting sustainable tourism in Scotland
+- seek views on the need for, and purpose of, a tourism tax in Scotland, in the context of current challenges and future opportunities for supporting sustainable tourism in Scotland

 - encourage debate on available options for addressing underlying challenges and opportunities within Scotland’s sustainable tourism sector

-- encourage partners and stakeholders to provide and share evidence of probable impacts of a Tourism Tax on the tourism sector, visitor economy and local government
+- encourage partners and stakeholders to provide and share evidence of probable impacts of a tourism tax on the tourism sector, visitor economy and local government

-- encourage partners and stakeholders to articulate challenges and issues that would need to be addressed, were devolution of a Tourism Tax power to the local authority level to be considered or taken forward
+- encourage partners and stakeholders to articulate challenges and issues that would need to be addressed, were devolution of a tourism tax power to the local authority level to be considered or taken forward

 Through this discussion we supported a greater shared acknowledgement and understanding of the evidence, opportunities and challenges around a tourism tax from the perspectives of partners in local government, the tourism industry, and the wider stakeholder community.